 4. Workout Together

 Get the kids involved and do your workouts together.
 That could mean holding your baby while you do crunches and squats.
-Or maybe you turn on some fun music (check out the Summer 2017 Workout Songs Playlist) and have the kids dance around in the living room along with you.
+Or maybe you turn on some fun music and have the kids dance around in the living room along with you.
 Even yoga can be fun for the kids and for you.

 Put on a workout video or watch an online workout.
 The great thing about this option is you can pause the workout when you need to.
 You know, someone almost always needs a potty break or needs a diaper change.
 Here are some of my faves.